 - For girls who need extra help with social skills, use “social scripts,” or simple everyday conversations, that kids can practice with their parents.
 Work with your pediatrician or a therapist to pick appropriate scripts and then rehearse them with your child.

 - Remember that parents are role models!
-Always demonstrate good social behavior yourself when talking to family members and your own friends.
-Pay attention to others, be generous, and try to solve conflicts calmly.
+Try to demonstrate good social behavior yourself when talking to family members and your own friends.
+Let your daughter see you paying attention to others, being generous, and trying to solve conflicts calmly.